 In Acts 2:38, Peter says those who repent and are baptized for the forgiveness of their sins, will receive the gift of the Holy Spirit.
-Paul, in 1 Corinthians 7:7 says, "Each has his own gift from God, one of one kind and one of another."
+In 1 Corinthians 7:7 he says, "Each has his own gift from God, one of one kind and one of another."
 The NIV in 1 Corinthians 12:1 describes these gifts as "gifts of the Spirit."
 Peter provides a summation of God's gifts to those who believe by saying, "As each has received a gift, use it to serve one another, as good stewards of God's varied grace."
-Therefore, just as Adam and Paul received the role of stewardship, so have all of Jesus' disciples.
+(1 Peter 4:10) Therefore, just as Adam and Paul received the role of stewardship, so have all of Jesus' disciples.
 "For from his fullness we have all received, grace upon grace...grace and truth came through Jesus Christ" (John 1:16-17).

 Yesterday, my pastor went to great lengths to explain why the Bible is the final authority and not just for believers.
 In Mark 13:31 Jesus said, "Heaven and earth will pass away, but my words will not pass away."
 So where else would I find the answers to the questions of life?
 As I have discovered through the years, God will answer my questions through His Word, if I will search Scripture.
 Peter again helps us understand this truth in 2 Peter 1:3 (NLT), "By his divine power, God has given us everything we need for living a godly life."
 He has forgiven, redeemed, and adopted us into an eternal inheritance.
 To equip us to live out our inheritance in this sinful and evil generation, He has given us His Spirit and His Word.
 We would do well to trust both as we search for the answers to life.
 How else will we know how to be good stewards of our Master's gifts?